HobbsJacob37/Snoasis/README.md

 hello snow homies

-check out our rad colab doc by clicking the thing above
+check out our rad colab doc by clicking the thing below

 thanks